bintaDouk/ada-project-americanDentalAssociation/index.md

 Moreover, we see that for the `Cold War` the largest part of the movies were produced by countries not directly involved in the conflict, showing how such a conflict has impacted the whole world and not only the two opposing sides.
 As stated before, the USA contribute to the largest part of the movies, while Russia, despite being one of the two involved countries, only amounts to a single movie in our chart, surpassed by the large european countries such as Germany, UK and France.
 Finally, for the `Vietnam War` we can see from the chart that no movies about it were released in Vietnam, only country directly involved in the war as "Side 2" in our dataset, while the movies are almost equally distributed among the various countries (as usual, exception made for the USA).

+## Comparative Genre Analysis of Movies
+In this and the following sections we delve deeper in the qualitative analysis and comparison between the two sides of the conflicts, analyzing the different distribution in movie genres for different subsets of the Movies dataset.
+Here we provide a first analysis by filtering our dataset based on the movies released in a historical period around each of the analyzed war, and check what is the movie genre of the movies depicting countries from either side of the conflict.
+On top of that, in the barplot we also present the distribution of those same genres across movies produced in general, comparing the results obtained during the war to the frequency these genres have over time.

+<iframe class="toggle-frame" src="images\Q2\genres_year_World War II.html" width="800px" height="400px" frameborder="0" position="relative" id="positive" style="display: block;">positive barplot</iframe>
+<iframe class="toggle-frame" src="images\Q2\genres_year_Korean War.html" width="800px" height="400px" frameborder="0" position="relative" id="positive" style="display: block;">positive barplot</iframe>
+<iframe class="toggle-frame" src="images\Q2\genres_year_Cold War.html" width="800px" height="400px" frameborder="0" position="relative" id="positive" style="display: block;">positive barplot</iframe>
+<iframe class="toggle-frame" src="images\Q2\genres_year_Vietnam War.html" width="800px" height="400px" frameborder="0" position="relative" id="positive" style="display: block;">positive barplot</iframe>

+A first look at the plot makes it easy to see that genres like `Drama` are the most common overall, wo we will not consider these common trends in the analysis, but we will focus more on the distinctions between the two sides and between the specific time period vs the entire dataset.
+During `World War II`, a common trend between the two sides was the large presence of BlackandWhite movies, which is mainly to attribute to an historical reason rather than a Geopolitical one.
+What characeterizes this period the most is the sharp increase in War Films, which see by far the largest increase, with Spy movies being also fairly common on both sides.
+On top of this, genres like Adventure and Romance Films were still prominent, reflecting themes of heroism and human struggle.
+The most distinctive trend betwee the two sides is the presence of Propaganda Films on Side 2, alongside genres like Japanese Movies which are instead causes by a purely geographical connotation.
+During the `Korean War`, we see once again the trend for BlackandWhite films dominating the genre landscape on both sides compared to the overall dataset, once again associated to the analyzed historical period.
+On Side 1, there was a strong emphasis on Romance Films and Adventure films, while Side 2 leaned more into violent themes, such as War Films (which are the most present in this reduced dataset) and Combat Films, highlighting themes of conflict and cultural representation.
+During the `Cold War`, on Side 1 genres like Adventure, ActionAdventure, and War Films show a significant increase compared to the whole dataset, while genres related to romance are less common in this period of time.
+On Side 2, instead, Spy films and War films stood out more, alongside Political Thrillers, suggesting themes of espionage and historical reflection, themes fairly common in the sentiment of the time.
+The `Vietnam War` era saw a general increase in genres like Action, Thriller, and War Films, emphasizing the conflict's intensity, but the specific response of the two sides was quite different: Side 1 had a much stronger increase in genres like Crime Fiction, Horror and Disaster compared to all other subsets of data analyzed so far, underlying the climate of tension in Vietnam in particular in this period of time.
+Side 2, on the other hand, had changes more in line with the general trends, with Action, Adventure and War films being more present while Romance and World cinema are less common overall.

+This final section of the comparative analysis between countries focuses more on the way the conflict is portrayed in movies produced in different countries.
+This section has a similar approach to that discussed in the section `Geographical Analysis of Movie Production`, but goes in depth analyzing the differences in genre between the two movie subsets, although this analysis often times ended up being difficult due to the limited sizes of the sub-datasets.

+<iframe class="toggle-frame" src="images\Q2\genres_summary_World War II.html" width="800px" height="400px" frameborder="0" position="relative" id="positive" style="display: block;">positive barplot</iframe>
+<iframe class="toggle-frame" src="images\Q2\genres_summary_Korean War.html" width="800px" height="400px" frameborder="0" position="relative" id="positive" style="display: block;">positive barplot</iframe>
+<iframe class="toggle-frame" src="images\Q2\genres_summary_Cold War.html" width="800px" height="400px" frameborder="0" position="relative" id="positive" style="display: block;">positive barplot</iframe>

+The first thing to notice is the fact that for both `Cold War` and `Korean War` one side has much fewer movies compared to the other, while for the `Vietnam War` not enough movies were found for one of the two sides, hence no plot was produced.
+This leads to the results relative to these plots less significant overall, but we decided to still mention them for completeness.
+The plot for the `Cold War` shows lines of regular heigths in the histogram, due to the small amount of movies plotted.
+Other than this, the trends in the plot are to be expected, with genres like Thriller and Spy being the most represented in both sides, but a weird-to-explain entry is the presence of Comedy films on Side 1.
+Movies about the `Korean War` show much more different genres on Side 1, while on Side 2 we see a strong geographical component in the genres, with Chinese and Japanese Movies being common.
+Finally, movies about `World War II` are the ones associated with the largest number of movies, information which can also be extracted by the "smoothness" of the histogram distribution.
+Both sides share a large variety of genres for the movies, with War films and Period Piece being the most significant ones in terms of comparison with the whole dataset, but no significant difference between the two sides can be extracted from he plot.

+In general this plots underline how the general sentiment associated to the movies produced during the war and movies which directly reference the war are usually quite serious and tense, so we decided to go more in depth with the analysis of the sentiment of the storytelling, suing techniques derived from Natural Language Processing (NLP).

 # Examining Storytelling Variations in War Films
 While our previous analysis revealed distinct patterns in genre production across different countries, a deeper examination of narrative construction within the same genre warrants investigation.
 Our analysis will focus exclusively on war cinema as it provides a unique window into how different nations process, interpret, and memorialize shared historical events through film.
 War movies are particularly revealing because they often reflect not only a country's historical perspective but also its contemporary values, national identity, and relationship with military conflict.